20H-Talent/ikigai-20htalent-exercises-2-ZakyesS/README.md

 12. **Border Radius**
     1. Let's give the *.wildlife* div rounded corners!
 Add the shorthand property for setting rounded corners.
 Set the top-left border radius to 20px, the top-right radius to *5px*, the bottom-right radius to *20px*, and the bottom-left radius to *5px*.
 ---
+13. **Gradients**
+    1. Create a new rule that targets *.main-header*.
+    2. Next, add a *background-image* property and define a linear gradient function as the value.
+    3. Set the gradient's first color stop to *steelblue* and the second color stop to *darkslateblue*.
+    4. Set the second color stop's position to 90%.
+Then, add the value that sets the gradient direction from bottom to top.
+---
+14. **Media Queries**
+    1. Create a media query that targets all devices when the viewport width is *1020px* or less.
+Inside the media query, select the *.main-header* element.
+Set the background color to *tomato* and the text color to *white*.
+    2. Next, create a new media query that targets all devices when the viewport width is *768px* or narrower.
+Inside the media query, target the *.title* element and set the font-size to *1.4rem*.
+Finally, target the *h1* element and set its font-size to *5rem*.
+---